vmware/vSphere-machine-learning-extension/examples/llm_bloom_deployment/kserve/README.md

 ### Prerequisite

-- The Freestone Kubeflow platform is ready for use.
+- The vSphere Machine Learning Extension platform is ready for use.

 - The BLOOM 560m MAR model has been prepared and ready for use.